 Example: – Sold goods of Rs 50,000/- for Rs 60,000/- for cash. (in this transaction sale price less costing = Profit/loss(income/loss))

-please comment your feedback whatever you want.
+please comment with your feedback with whatever you want.

 Or